NeueDarshan/simple_ConTeXt/README.md

 ### Spell Checking

-Consider adding the following to your ConTeXt syntax specific settings:
+Consider adding the following to your ConTeXt syntax specific settings.
+(You can access these via `Preferences: Settings - Syntax Specific` in the command palette or `Preferences ▶ Settings - Syntax Specific` from the menu bar, as long as the currently active view has the ConTeXt syntax.)

 ```json
 {